sswam/allemande/doc/guide.md

 ## Basic intro to AI Image Generation

-IMPORTANT: The agents Illu (as distinct from Illy) and Gema are experts on image gen. We can talk to them to learn more about image prompting.
+IMPORTANT: The agents Illu (as distinct from Illy) and Gema are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.

 This asks Illy, an image gen AI, to draw a big dog, in a fast, lowest-quality landscape image: